aws-samples/amazon-cognito-scim-user-management/README.md

 >[!IMPORTANT]
 > This solution currently does not **create** Cognito users.
 This is because Cognito supports just-in-time (JIT) user creation by default.

+## Deployment

+1. Download the repo
+1. Create an S3 bucket and add the .zip files `user_management_lambda.zip` and `lambda authorizer.zip` into the bucket
+1. Import `user_management_cloudformation.yaml` into CloudFormation.
+Enter the parameters requested by the template.
+1. Retrieve the API key from AWS Secrets Manager
+1. Provide the API key and SCIM endpoint URL to your IdP's SCIM service (or you can make your own API calls using cURL or similar)
 ## Supported operations

 ### GET requests